 Our Year group letter can be found below

 We are currently putting information packs together for the up and coming Kingswood trip.
 These should be with you by the beginning of next week so look out for this information via email.
 All medical and dietary information will be required to be returned as soon as possible so please look out for the information and return at your earliest convenience.
+In the meantime, here is a copy of the kit list to help with your preparations!
 Thanks in advance.
 Year 5 team.

 Welcome back to the Summer term...and at last the sun is out!